sanyal-repo/tx-interview/README.md

 Do not search the database unless the input string is at least three characters long.
 At most, only return the ten best matches.
 Please include test cases where applicable.

-Feel free to include any libraries that you feel will assist you with your solution.
+Feel free to update the database and/or include any libraries that you feel will assist you with your solution.

 ### How to Submit
 Please send us your source code by email or online repository.